SonicPy/SonicPy/docs/source/imageanalysis.rst

       :width: 600px
       :align: center

-5. The thickness of the sample and standard deviation, in pixels, are displayed at the top of the window.
+5. The thickness of the sample and standard deviation are displayed at the top of the window in the units of number of pixels.

-   .. note:: Use an appropriate
-      \ :math:`{\mu}m / pixel` resolution for your camera to calculate the thickness The relolution can be found in your calibration folder, typically in a file :file:`manta_resolution.docx`.
+   .. hint:: The file name and thickness output can be copied by ``ctrl+C`` and pasted into a
+      spreadsheet program, e.g. Excel.

 6. Repeat steps 1-5 for each image that you recorded and record the fitted distances and standard deviations in a spreadsheet

-   .. hint:: The file name and thickness output can be copied ``ctrl+C`` and pasted into a
-      spreadsheet program, e.g. Excel.

    .. note:: If you recorded multiple images per data-point (e.g. left + center + right),
       use may need to compute the average thickness for the sound velocity estimation.